MillionConcepts/marslab/README.md

 follow the instructions on that website to set up your environment.
 Make sure you download Miniconda3, not Miniconda2. ```marslab``` is not compatible with Python 2.

+On Windows, depending on what else you have installed in your environment, you may also need to install Build Tools for Visual Studio, which you can find on this page: https://visualstudio.microsoft.com/downloads/

 ### step 2: create conda environment